 - Vaccinate your pets.

 - Purchase protective gear and know how to use it properly.
-If you must work in high‐risk areas, wear rubber gloves.
+If you must work in high‐risk areas, wear protective gloves.

 If you live in an area where rabies is endemic (regularly found) and you plan on working with mammals, obtain pre‐exposure vaccinations for rabies.